Epigenetics - what is it? A new promise of healing or does it provide the key to how our genetic makeup is controlled?

 First important research results

 The fiber-digesting bacteria present in the large intestine of mice, strongly influence the epigenome.
-Polysaccharides degraded to fatty acids influence the gene activity and metabolism of the mice; the short-chain fatty acids formed changed the structure of histones, for example.
+Polysaccharides degraded to fatty acids influence the gene activity and metabolism of the mice; the formed short-chain fatty acids changed the structure of histones, for example.
 These proteins hold the long DNA chains together in the cell nucleus.
-Human tumors undergo extensive disruption of DNA methylation and histone modification patterns.
+Human tumors subject to extensive disruption of DNA methylation and histone modification patterns.
 The abnormal epigenetic landscape of the cancer cell is characterized by epigenomic hypo- and hypermethylation of CpG island promoters of tumor suppressor genes, altered histone code for critical genes, and global loss of monoacetylated and trimethylated histone H4.